 How to Choose the Right Badminton Racket

-Shape – you can either choose an oval or square shape badminton racket.
+You can either choose an oval or square shape badminton racket.
 A square-shaped racket has a bigger surface area and is more suitable for beginners.
 A round-shaped racket, on the other hand, is better for experienced player as it allows better power concentration.

-Material – aluminum, or steel made badminton rackets are light in weight and they are good for accuracy.
+Aluminum, or steel made badminton rackets are light in weight and they are good for accuracy.
 However, you would want to find a carbon fiber made racket if you are playing competitively because it is lightest in weight and allows for aerodynamics.

-Weight – weight of the badminton racket affects your handling.
+The weight of the badminton racket affects your handling.
 A heavier racket allows you to exert more power and is more stable, but you will need to know how to handle it properly.
 A light weight racket is no doubt easier to handle.

-Grip – the grip can affect your performance greatly.
+The grip can affect your performance greatly.
 Too small or too large a grip would be difficult to handle and can be tiring to use.

-Flexibility – a more flexible racket is more appropriate for beginner use.
+A more flexible racket is more appropriate for beginner use.
 However, as your techniques advance and your are playing to compete, you might wish to switch to a less flexible racket.

 You can only look for the most ideal badminton racket for yourself because badminton rackets are designed targeting different body strengths and to achieve different results.
 Players who have more strength in their wrists and arms might choose a heavier badminton racket because that would allow them play with even more power.

 Players not as powerful might select lighter rackets with isometric head because they can handle the racket more easily and do not have to worry about where they hit the shuttle.